solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 ### Task 1: Use new VACUUM options to improve VACUUM performance

 The PostgreSQL `VACUUM` command is used to garbage-collect and analyze databases.
 It works by removing `dead` tuples left over by large changes to a database (such as frequently updated tables).
 By removing the gaps between the data, you can speed up the performance of specific operations and increase your disk space.

-Once of the new features to `VACUUM` in Postgres 16 is the ability to update the cost limit on the fly.
-This will allow people that run large production databases that may be running out of disk space a bit too quickly; which if to occur, would likely take down the production system. to get VACUUM to execute faster.
-During a `VACUUM` is could be that it is not running as fast as it needs to because of the cost limit.
+One of the new features of `VACUUM` in Postgres 16 is the ability to update the cost limit on the fly.
+This will allow people who run large production databases that may be running out of disk space a bit too quickly; which if to occur, would likely take down the production system. to get VACUUM to execute faster.
+During a `VACUUM` it could be that it is not running as fast as it needs to because of the cost limit.

 By allowing the change during the operation, you can speed up the `VACUUM` operation without restarting it.